 …which gives us:

-The background-size: cover tells our browser to cover the div with the background image, even if it has to cut off some of the image.
-In this case, since our div is a lot narrower than the original image, some of the top and bottom are cut off.
+with the background image, even if it has to cut off some of the image.
+In this case, since our div

-The background-position property allows us to position the image so that we can see the part of the image that we want to see.
+property allows us to position the image so that we can see the part of the image that we want to see.
 It can take two values: a horizontal offset followed by a vertical offset.3 In this case, we’re sliding the image up 30% so that we can see the majority of the zebra.

 And it’s a good idea to refactor our CSS into a class so we can use it again for other images:

-Now all we have to do is apply the class and instance-specific properties to the div:
+Now all we have to do is apply the class and instance-specific properties to the div

 There we go!
 We get a good view of the zebra without having to worry too much about its dimensions or aspect ratio.